-ScienceSquad Africa is a science education network for young people, specifically senior science secondary students across the great continent of Africa.
+ScienceSquad Africa is a science for education and economic development network for young people across Africa.

 We provide year long opportunities for children and youth to learn and explore areas of science and technology using the new generation science standard.

-We have a network of young science student members and their coordinators from across several African countries, including Kenya, Ethiopia, Ghana, Nigeria, Egypt, South Africa, Rwanda, Zambia, Namibia and still expanding.
+We have a network of young science student members and their coordinators from across several African countries, including Kenya, Ethiopia, Ghana, Nigeria, Egypt, South Africa, Rwanda, Gambia, Sierra Leone, Liberia, Zambia, Namibia and still expanding.

 ScienceSquad Africa members participate in the Global Learning for the Benefits of the Environment (GLOBE) programme of NASA,United States.